Tony O'Hagan - Leisure pages

 Pre-war Brickplayer offered three packs of extra bricks.
 Pack 8024/1 contained 100 full size bricks, Pack 8024/2 had 75 three-quarter and 55 half bricks, while Pack 8024/3, shown below (courtesy of Timothy Edwards), had 40 bricks of each of the three sizes.

 Standard Brickplayer offered four basic packs of bricks.
 Pack number 100 contained 100 full sized bricks.
 In pack 101 were a mix of three-quarter bricks and half bricks.
 Pack 102 contained gable and peak bricks.
 Finally, pack 8107 provided splay bricks for constructing bays in a package with two bay windows.
-I have the box shown below that would have contained packs 100, 101 and 102.
+I have the shop box shown below that would have contained packs 100, 101 and 102.
+These three packs were also available as accessories for Early Brickplayer, so it is possible that this shop box dates from the Early Brickplayer period.
+My box does not contain a full set of packs, so the photo of the open box is from Dave Meesam.

-There may, perhaps, have been something similar for Early Brickplayer.
 I have three shop boxes containing windows and doors that were sold individually.
-They are all in good condition and containing many of the original components.
+They are all in good condition and have been completed to display all the original components.
 Included in the large box are some of the Packs 8107 (containing two bay windows and a selection of splay bricks).

-I assume that the small Standard Brickplayer box is earlier than the large one because the latter contains Farm Kit components and the small one has solid garage doors, but it is interesting to note that the prices are higher in the small box.
+I assume that the small Standard Brickplayer box is earlier than the large one because the latter contains Farm Kit components and the small one has metal windows (although I have also seen one with plastic windows) and solid garage doors.
+However, it is interesting to note that the prices are higher in the small box.
 Comparable components in the Contemporary Brickplayer box have the same low prices as in the large Standard Brickplayer box.
 It seems that Spears reduced the prices at some stage, probably before the Farm Kit was produced.

 The other principal form of components was roofing.
 Standard Brickplayer models mostly used sheets made to look like red tiling but there were also sheets made to look like concrete.
 The sheets in the kits were printed so that you could cut out the exact sized pieces for each model, but large sheets could be bought as accessories.
 I have a more or less complete (missing some sheets I have taken to use for my own buildings) Pack 8112 of tiled roofing sheets with strips of capping tiles.